beskay/gas-guide/OPTIMIZATIONS.md

 dynamic_gas = 375 * topic_count + 8 * size + memory_expansion_cost
 ```

 Depending on the type of parameter it is cheaper to not declare it as indexed.
-For example, string parameters are cheaper to declare as indexed because the cost of expanding memory for string storage is higher than the cost of adding a topic.
-On the other hand, for uint256 parameters, it is the opposite scenario, where it is more efficient to declare them as non-indexed.
+For example, string parameters are cheaper to declare as indexed because the memory expansion cost is higher than the static cost of 375 gas for topics.

+For uint256 parameters it is the opposite: It is more efficient to declare them as non-indexed.
 Adding a topic has a higher cost compared to directly storing the uint256 value in the data part of the event log.

 ```solidity
 // 1352 gas